I’m back with another instalment of my monthly faves series and the 5 beauty products that have been grabbing my attention in September.

 I opted for the shade ‘Blond’ because although my eyebrows are brown, the shade ‘Brown’ is for people with much darker brows than me (mine are a medium brown shade).
 Blond matches my medium brown eyebrows perfectly.
 Unless you have pretty dark brow brows, I think Blond is your best bet.

-As you can see, full, fluffy brows that look natural.
 You can easily manipulate your brows into the shape you want with this gel formula too.
 Glossier Boy Brow is incredible and fully worth the hype.
 It’s my new favourite brow product.

 Where to buy